junszhao/oxfordccai/content/authors/oxfordccai/_index.md

   - Researchers
 ---

-Oxford Child-Centred AI (Oxford CCAI) Design Lab assembles a series of research activities related to designing better AI for children, which is part of [Human-Centred Computing](http://hcc.cs.ox.ac.uk/) at the [Department of Computer Science](http://www.cs.ox.ac.uk/) at the University of Oxford.
+Oxford Child-Centred AI (Oxford CCAI) Design Lab assembles a series of research activities related to designing better AI for children.
+It is part of [Human-Centred Computing](http://hcc.cs.ox.ac.uk/) at the [Department of Computer Science](http://www.cs.ox.ac.uk/) at the University of Oxford.

 Currently **OxfordCCAI** focuses on the following research themes: